iambrainstorming/iambrainstorming.github.io/src/chapters/relationships-emotions-and-happiness.md

 Breaking the cycle of rumination is essential for reducing stress.
 Cognitive-behavioral therapy (CBT) and mindfulness-based interventions are often used to help individuals recognize and change their thought patterns, promoting healthier coping mechanisms and stress management.
 Learning to redirect thoughts, engage in problem-solving, and cultivate a more positive mindset can be effective strategies in breaking the cycle of rumination and reducing stress.

+## Negative Sleep Thoughts (NSTs)

+Just as the placebo effect and PNI demonstrate that our thoughts can affect our emotions and our bodies, negative sleep thoughts (NSTs) can have a profound adverse effect on sleep.
+Below are some examples of NSTs, which will likely sound very familiar:

+- “I didn’t sleep a wink last night.”
+- “I must get eight hours of sleep.”
+- “My insomnia is going to cause health problems.”
+- “I’m dreading bedtime.”
+- “Why does sleep come so easily for everyone but me?”
+- “I feel miserable because I didn’t sleep well.”
+- “How will I function today after such a horrible night of sleep?”
+- “I can’t sleep without a sleeping pill.”

+> How do you think these negative sleep thoughts affect your sleep?
+The answer is simple.
+When they occur at bedtime or while you are awake in the middle of the night, NSTs have a forceful effect on making you feel anxious and frustrated.
+In turn, these negative emotions mobilize the stress response, which increases your heart rate, blood pressure, muscle tension, and breathing rate and speeds up your brain waves.
+(I will discuss the stress response in detail in chapter 8.)
+The stress response then activates your brain’s wakefulness system and weakens the sleep system.
+You can guess the result—another night of insomnia.
+>
+> *- Say Good Night to Insomnia, by Gregg D. Jacobs, Ph.D.*

 Walking the Path